alecrabbit/go-cli-spinner/README.md

 For now you can **try it as is** and shape it's development if you wish

-> I'm developing it on Xterm terminal so I hope it'll be fully functional in these environments.
+> I'm developing it on Xterm terminal(package uses ANSI codes) so I hope it'll be fully functional in these environments.
 For other env's some help is required.
 Thank You.

+> Works on Windows too!
+Thanks to [mattn/go-colorable](https://github.com/mattn/go-colorable)

 ## Example